sts10/fgift/README.markdown

 - `fgift -p tests/test-files/previous-years-giving-list-test.txt -s tests/test-files/special-requests-test.txt tests/test-files/test-names.csv` Creates gift assignments that respects special requests made in `special-requests-test.txt` file, then avoids repeating any assignments found in `previous-years-giving-list-test.txt`.

-## Using FGift: Explanation of options
+## Using FGift: Optional files and when to use them

-As shown in the above examples, you can provide (a) a text file of who has given to who in previous years, if you want to avoid reassignments, and/or (b) a file with special requests, which will be fulfilled as specified.
+As shown in the above examples, in addition to the required NAMES file, users can also provide (a) a text file of who has given to who in previous years, if you want to avoid reassignments, and/or (b) a file with special requests, which will be fulfilled as specified.

 Both of these optional files should look just like the output text (i.e. "Claire gives to Cameron"), with each assignment on its own line.